[Demo Webinar] ⛏️ How to build a user-friendly infra self-service portal with Spacelift

 4. OOMKilled (exit code 137) diagnosis

-5. How to fix exit code 137?
+5. How to troubleshoot and fix exit code 137

-6. Preventing OOMKilled errors
+6. How to prevent OOMKilled errors

-The Status of your pods will show ‘OOMKilled’ if they encounter the error, which you can view using the command:
+The status of your pods will show ‘OOMKilled’ if they encounter the error, which you can view using the command:

 kubectl get pods

-How Does the OOMKiller Mechanism Work?
+How does the OOMKiller mechanism work?

 The Out-Of-Memory Killer (OOMKiller) is a mechanism in the Linux kernel (not native Kubernetes) that is responsible for preventing a system from running out of memory by killing processes that consume too much memory.
 When the system runs out of memory, the kernel invokes the OOMKiller to choose a process to kill in order to free up memory and keep the system running.